-- While their aspirations are high for entry into college, many students are not prepared to enter postsecondary education based on the curricular choices they have made in high school. - Meaningful career and academic advice is probably not available to students in ways that make a difference. - The statewide student to high school counselor ratio is 364 to 1.
+- > While aspirations for postsecondary education are high, many students are not prepared to enter postsecondary education based on the curricular choices they have made in high school. - Meaningful career and academic advice is probably not available to students in ways that make a difference. - The statewide high school counselor to student ratio is 364 to 1.